cchin013/ucr_minecraft_authentication/README.md

 - Node (literally just because I need npm to install vue and it comes with node)

 things i've learned:
-don't develop on windows because things don't work out of the box 99% of the time wooooooo
+> don't develop on windows because things don't work out of the box 99% of the time wooooooo

+frequently asked questions:
+- why did you develop directly on master?
+> i'm lazy